akgordon/FlexyCAT/README.md

 A command line CAT control for FLEX radios

-Welcome to Flexy CAT - Serial CAT
+Welcome to Flexy CAT - A serial CAT controller for Flex

     by the Alan Gordon Group
            v1.0